FAQ

 There are a few spots along the Hutt River Trail, but we would always recommend filling up at least two bottles before you leave your accommodation each day.
 Please note there are no water stops along The Wild Coast / Orongorongo sections - see our trail maps for exact locations.

-Variable - most providers get full coverage on the Hutt River Trail, and around 75% coverage on The Remutaka Incline Trail, but from that point onwards all providers have quite a few blind spots, especially around the coast (Spark is by far the best around that area).
+Variable - most providers get full coverage on the Hutt River Trail, and around 75% coverage on The Remutaka Rail Trail, but from that point onwards all providers have quite a few blind spots, especially around the coast (Spark is by far the best around that area).
 We therefore recommend that you take a secondary form of communication with you - a Spot Tracker or EPIRB for example.

 Bikes & Equipment